victorbontempi95/PBI_carbon_credits_retirements_verra/README.md

 <br>

-If we want further information regarding those retirements, we can use the drill through button to see filtered info on the second page, 'Retirements Details':
+If we want further information regarding those retirements, we can use the drill-through button to see filtered info on the second page, 'Retirements Details':

 <br>